9th April 2020

 A roomy tray size allows for the printing of:

-Thanks to the Vero family of materials, it can simulate dimensionally stable and highly detailed plastics that closely resemble end products.
+Thanks to the Vero family of materials, the Objet30 Pro can simulate dimensionally stable and highly detailed plastics that closely resemble end products.

 Using high-performance materials: